 Step 5

 Step 5 is all about the refinements.
-Once the major shapes and colors are worked out, the rest of the painting is simply a matter of playing with lines, accents and highlights until the entire setting feels natural and engaging.
+Once the major shapes and colors are worked out, the rest of the painting is simply a matter of playing with lines, accents, and highlights until the entire setting feels natural and engaging.

 I love using a small pointed round or the thin edge of a flat brush to draw in wispy stems and tiny accents of strong colors like a splash of crimson to give the painting sparkle and depth.

-A Roses Oil Painting Sanctuary
+An Oil Painting Rose Sanctuary

 Sun Kissed 12×16 Oil Painting by Bill Inman